aarhusstadsarkiv/permanent-urls/README.md

 # permanent-urls

-This repository generates permanent URLs for the Aarhus City Archives.
+This repository contains and generates permanent URLs for the Aarhus City Archives.

 Usage could be QR codes.
-The QR code could be printed on a physical object, e.g. a bridge, a building, a statue, a sign, etc. The QR code could be scanned by a mobile device, which would redirect the user to the permanent URL - and then this URL would redirect the user to the desired page.
+The QR code could be printed on a physical object, e.g. a bridge, a building, a statue, a sign, etc. The QR code could be scanned by a mobile device, which would take the user to the permanent URL - and then this URL would redirect the user to the real URL.
+This way, the real URL could be changed without having to change the QR code.

-It is useful because sometimes the URL of a page changes, but in the permanent URL we are able to update the URL to which the user is redirected.
+    QR code -> permanent URL -> real URL

 ## URL generation and update

 The redirect URLs should be placed in the [bin/redirects.csv](bin/redirects.csv) file.

-The `File column` is the file name and the `URL column` is the URL where the client will be redirected.
+The `File column` is the filename of the permanent URL.
+The `URL column` is the URL where the client will be redirected.

 You may add a new permanent URL by adding a new line to this CSV file.